alexanderkozlenko/chimera-ui-cm/README.md

 ## Anemonis.UI.ComponentModel

-A set of basic components for building XAML-based UI using Model-View-ViewModel pattern.
+A set of basic components for building XAML-based UI using `model-view-viewmodel` pattern.

 [![NuGet package](https://img.shields.io/nuget/v/Anemonis.UI.ComponentModel.svg?style=flat-square)](https://www.nuget.org/packages/Anemonis.UI.ComponentModel)

+### Important Features

+- The bindable object as a simple base type for view models.
+- The bindable command as a simple and extensible command implementation.
+- The event broker as a simple messaging bus for UI events based on the `publish–subscribe` pattern.

 ### Important Features: Bindable Object